 Yes!
 The format of the day is pretty much the same year on year and you can view the day's itinerary on the official Up Helly Aa website.
 You can also find out more about Lerwick Up Helly Aa in this blog post.

-Tickets for Lerwick Up Helly Aa halls are extremely limited but if you would like to join the late-night celebrations at Lerwick's Town Hall, keep a look out in the Shetland Times towards the end of the year, as a limited number of tickets will be advertised.
+Tickets for Lerwick Up Helly Aa halls are extremely limited but if you would like to join the late-night celebrations at Lerwick's Town Hall, keep a lookout on the official Up Helly Aa website towards the end of the year, as a limited number of tickets will be advertised.

-To find out about attending the halls of any of the rural Up Helly Aa fire festivals, the best thing to do is go to the individual Facebook pages for each of the events and send a message to the page admin to see where tickets might be available.
+To find out about attending the halls of any of the rural Up Helly Aa fire festivals, the best thing to do is go to the individual Facebook pages for each event and send a message to the page admin to see where tickets might be available.

 Yes, if you are visiting Shetland for Lerwick Up Helly Aa, there are other events taking place that week to tie in with the festival.

-Shetland Arts & Crafts is hosting an Up Helly Aa Craft Fair at Mareel on Sunday 26th January, 11am-5pm.
+Shetland Arts & Crafts is hosting an Up Helly Aa Craft Fair at Mareel on Sunday 25 and Monday 26 January, 11am-5pm.
 There will be over 30 stalls selling Shetland-made arts, crafts and textiles.
 Entry is free.

-Taste of Shetland is hosting an Up Helly Aa Food Market at Shetland Museum on Monday 27th January, 11am-6pm.
+Taste of Shetland is hosting an Up Helly Aa Food Market at Shetland Museum on Sunday 25 January, 11am-5pm.
 Entry is free.
-Sample locally caught catch from the pop-up Seafood Shack, watch cooking demos using local produce, and buy some delicious produce to take home.
+Sample locally caught catch from the pop-up Seafood Shack, watch cooking demos using local produce and buy some delicious produce to take home.

-To listen to traditional Shetland music, head to Mareel on Up Helly Aa afternoon for The Fiery Sessions between 1.15pm-3.15pm.
+To listen to traditional Shetland music, head to Mareel on Up Helly Aa day for The Fiery Sessions.
+There are two ticketed performances, at 11am and 1.30pm.
 Book tickets on the Shetland Arts website.
 For other live music events, see the listings on the Shetland Live Facebook page.

 Sumburgh Head: Lighthouse, Visitor Centre and Nature Reserve will also be open during Up Helly Aa week.
 Visitors will be able to enjoy the dramatic winter seascapes from the lighthouse.
-Opening hours are from Saturday 25 January to Friday 31 January, 10am-4pm (closed on Monday & Tuesday).
+Opening hours are from Sunday 25 January to Friday 30 January, 10am-4pm (closed on Monday and Tuesday).

 Yes, you can.
 We have a dedicated Up Helly Aa streaming site where you can view all the action from the comfort of your own home and wherever you are in the world.
-This year's event takes place on Tuesday 28th January and you can tune in from 7pm to see the crowds gathering.
-The torch-lit procession lights up at 7.30pm.
+This year's event takes place on Tuesday 27 January and you can tune in from 7pm to see the crowds gathering.
+The torch-lit procession begins at 7:30pm.

 Yes, you should be able to.
 The best way to get a picture with a member of the Viking Jarl Squad at Lerwick Up Helly Aa is during the day when they gather in the town centre.
 They visit the Shetland Museum in the afternoon, and this would be a good time to grab a Viking for a quick pic.
 Entry is by ticket only, and they usually go quickly so you should look out for public announcements about this event.